tcztzy/atmospheric_correction/docs/source/index.rst

-..
-SIAC documentation master file, created by sphinx-quickstart on Thu Nov  8 18:01:40 2018.
+.. zac documentation master file, created by sphinx-quickstart on Thu Nov  8 18:01:40 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MULTIPLY - Sensor Invariant Atmospheric Correction (SIAC)
+MULTIPLY - Sensor Invariant Atmospheric Correction (zac)
 =========================================================

 This atmospheric correction method uses MODIS MCD43 BRDF product to get